microsoft/PowerToys/README.md

 - Fixed toolbar top right vertical offset to allow users to close other app windows.
 - Fixed compatibility issues for certain systems when compiling from source.
 - Fixed toolbox from persisting on screen.
-- Fixed microphone unmuting when changing Video Conference Mute toolbar position.
+- Fixed microphone un-muting when changing Video Conference Mute toolbar position.
 - Added Video Conference Mute to OOBE.

 ## Community contributions